 The house is furnished with beautiful period furniture together with an extensive collection of Irish portrait paintings, mainly from the National Gallery.
 Highlights of the tour include the magnificent Oak Room with its dark paneling and furniture dating back to the 1600s.
 Another gem is the Great Hall, which was built in 1495 for banquets and contains portraits of generations of the Talbot family.
 The Great Hall also contains a large painting of the Battle of the Boyne, the 1690 clash between Protestant King William III and Catholic King James II, by Dutch painter Jan Wyck.
 Fourteen Talbot family members died in that battle, being on the Catholic side.
 The painting has recently been restored.

 A major feature of Malahide Castle Demesne is the beautiful Talbot Botanic Gardens.
-Within the visitor centre in the courtyard, an exhibition area tells visitors the story of the walled gardens as seen through the eyes of Lord Milo Talbot, the passionate creator of the gardens as seen today.
-On the grounds you will also find an award-winning children's playground, a fairy trail, a butterfly house, old Abbey ruins, walking trails and the Avoca handweavers shop & café and more.
-The Castle hosts many events through the year.
+Within the visitor centre in the courtyard, an exhibition area tells visitors the story of the walled gardens as seen through the eyes of Lord Milo Talbot, the passionate creator of the gardens.
+On the grounds you will also find an award-winning children's playground, a fairy trail, a butterfly house, old abbey ruins, walking trails and the Avoca Store, Cafe and Food Market.

 At one time the Courtyard housed the Fry Model Railway.
 This has reopened in Malahide Village in the thatched building called The Casino and is well worth a visit.